TheOdinProject/curriculum/javascript/react_js/advanced_concepts.md

 * Explain Styled Components.
 * Explain Redux and state management systems.
 * Explain higher-order Components.
-* Explain Routers in web pages.
+* Explain how Context API works.
 * Explain how to make your own React Hooks.

 ### Guide to Advanced React